What it Takes to

 Application instructions: Interested applicants must complete the following.

-Please submit your Resume and Cover Letter through our Jobvite Portal:
+- Submit your Resume and Cover Letter through our Workable Portal:

 All applicants must answer the following question in less than one page.

 ● What makes you an exceptional candidate for advocating for health and wellness in a High School setting?
 Please include specific examples of mentoring, leadership, and health education and youth engagement in your background.

 Applications will not be considered without completion of the resume and cover letter.

 Where can I apply and how do I find out information on the application?